 Free Printable Angel Template

-For this craft I’ve used our printable angel template which is free to download.
+For this activity I’ve used our printable angel craft template which is free to download.
 There are two different designs included in the PDF, one with wings and this second design which is without.
-You can get both designs but you only need to print the one you want to use.

 Handprint Angel Craft